Deformable image registration with deep network priors: a study on longitudinal PET images: Experimental setup

 \subsection{Dataset description}

-We ran our experiments on images from a private dataset, acquired in the context of the ongoing prospective multicentric EPICURE\textsubscript{seinmeta} study (NCT03958136) for metastatic breast cancer monitoring (\cite{Colombie2021}).
-Patients underwent between two and three PET/CT acquisitions, corresponding to pre-, mid- and post-treatment time-steps.
-A total number of 110 pairs of images were obtained, a pair being composed of a pre-treatment and either a mid- or post-treatment image (58 and 52 images respectively).
+We ran our experiments on images from a private dataset, acquired in the context of the ongoing prospective multicentric EPICURE\textsubscript{seinmeta} study (NCT03958136) for metastatic breast cancer monitoring(\cite{Colombie2021})\footnote{ \href{https://projet-epicure.fr/}{https://projet-epicure.fr/}}.
+Patients underwent between two and three PET/CT acquisitions, corresponding to pre-, early- (after a month) and mid-treatment time points.
+A total number of 110 pairs of images were obtained, a pair being composed of a pre-treatment and either an early- or a mid-treatment image (58 and 52 images respectively).
 Images were acquired at two different centers.
-The 54 pairs of images from Angers center were obtained using a Philips Vereos or a GE Discovery PET/CT imaging systems, while the 56 pairs of images from Nantes were acquired on two different dual-slice Siemens Biograph PET/CT scanners.
+The 54 pairs of images from center A were obtained using a Philips Vereos or a GE Discovery PET/CT imaging systems, while the 56 pairs of images from center B were acquired on two different dual-slice Siemens Biograph PET/CT scanners.

-Since we are interested in lesions monitoring for metastatic breast cancer, we worked only on PET images, as shown useful in previous studies \cite{Carlier2015} and \cite{Avril2016}.
+Since we are interested in lesion monitoring in the context of metastatic breast cancer, we worked only on PET images, as shown useful in previous studies \cite{Carlier2015} and \cite{Avril2016}.
 Expert physicians manually segmented all lesions.
 The brain and the bladder were also delineated, since they can be useful to mask irrelevant regions for patient response assessment.
 All PET images were normalized by the standardized uptake value (SUV) (\cite{Kim1994}) and resampled to obtain an isotropic resolution of $1\times1\times1$~mm\textsuperscript{3} with 200 pixels for each side.
 Besides, no prior registration of any kind was performed.

-This prognostic study was approved by the French Agence Nationale de S\'ecurit\'e du M\'edicament et des produits de sant\'e (ANSM, \#2018-A00959-46) and the Comit\'e de Protection des Personnes (CPP) IDF I, Paris, France (\#CPPIDF1-2018-ND40-cat.1).
-A written informed consent was obtained from all patients.
+This prognostic study was approved by the French Agence Nationale de S\'ecurit\'e du M\'edicament et des produits de sant\'e (ANSM, \#2018-A00959-46) and the Comit\'e de Protection des Personnes (CPP) IDF I, Paris, France (\#CPPIDF1-2018-ND40-cat.1) and a written informed consent was obtained from all patients.